goschtl/zope/manuelpi.fake_module/trunk/src/manuelpi/fake_module/README.txt

 The above doctest creates a new module `test_module` and then exercises the objects within it.
-Notice how the module becomes immediately available to the doctet after definition.
+Notice how the module becomes immediately available to the doctet after its definition.

 To use `manualpi.fake_module` in your application, set up your tests as described in the Manuel documentation and import the `Manuel` class from